Saturday, January 11, 2025

 The author doesn't make it obvious which of the two lovers are who within each story, although sometimes it was more clear to see than at other times.
 Much of the book club discussion centered around discussing the connections of the various characters, even beyond the two main ones, and also other themes throughout the book.
 There's mention of a curse, which we all felt left us with more questions than answers.

 I came away from The Emperor and the Endless Palace appreciating the overall novel.
 Each of the stories examines love, betrayal and heartache.
+This novel is spicy, although not as much as you might think after reading the opening chapters.
 One of the questions raised during the book group was if this really counts as a romance novel because, well, at the risk of spoiling the novel, it doesn't have the happy ending romances are known for.
 Perhaps there will be another book that will provide that happy ending?
 Or maybe not.
-As one member suggested, perhaps the happy ending we would expect is not the same as happy ending the characters actually get.
+As one member suggested, perhaps the happy ending we would expect is not the same as the happy ending that the characters see for themselves.

 If you haven't yet, check out my thoughts on A Grim Reaper's Guide to Catching a Killer by Maxie Dara!